dotnet/machinelearning/docs/code/IDataViewImplementation.md

 If we were to throw, the effect is that *sometimes* the cursoring will succeed (if the column is not selected), and *sometimes* will fail (if not selected).
-These failures are explainable, ultimatley, of course, in the sense that anything is explainable, but a user knows nothing about lazy evaluation or anything like this: correspondingly this is enormously confusing.
+These failures are explainable, ultimately, of course, in the sense that anything is explainable, but a user knows nothing about lazy evaluation or anything like this: correspondingly this is enormously confusing.